The-Chicken-Nugget/PiggyBank/README.md

-# Online Banking Website
+# 🐷 PiggyBank

-This is a online banking website
+PiggyBank is a simple, intuitive, and playful web-based banking platform.
+It allows users to simulate basic banking operations in a fun and approachable way.

 ## Structure